 How do you think this relates to the US-China Feud?

-[as you can see, my interviewer picked up on my interest in China so is now leading with another related major current affairs issue. because of this, I would recommend you don’t talk about a commercial issue you don’t know that much about in case you get followed up like I did!]
+[interviewers may pick up on what you’ve said you have an interest in, and so may lead with another related major current affairs issue. because of this, I would recommend you don’t talk about a commercial issue you don’t know that much about in case you get followed up like I did!]

 Me: I think that the issues with trade and technology going on between China and the US have profound effects not just in these countries but also globally.
 I was interested to see that following the US’s ban on certain Huawei products, Australia has followed suit.
 The United Kingdom is still deciding and running its own independent report on these products, whilst I think the EU will wait for Germany to decide and follow on that.
 So far Germany hasn’t said anything about banning the products but that could change in the future.
 I think that the US’s reasons for the war are based too much on national security issues, and I don’t agree with this because I think that the language is very vague and that the US is using its laws on national security to slow down China’s technological influence and growth.